 These groups are crucial to the mutual aid effort: they are trusted locally; they have safeguarding procedures; they have budgets and financial policies; they have relationships to vulnerable people; and their members know one another.
 These groups have sprung into action when the government did not and provided an emergency community service.

 Since 2011, Wolverhampton Council has been denied £220,000,000 of funding.
 This has led to the closure of almost all of its youth centres as youth services were cut by 91%.
-It has severely impacted the organisations working to protect the most vulnerable - The Haven Women’s Refuge has had its statutory income slashed by over £300,000, Wolverhampton’s 18 Sure Start Centres have become just 8 “Family Strengthening Hubs”, where childcare is no longer on offer.
+It has severely impacted the organisations working to protect the most vulnerable – the Haven Women’s Refuge has had its statutory income slashed by over £300,000, Wolverhampton’s eighteen Sure Start Centres have become just 8 “family strengthening hubs,” where childcare is no longer on offer.

 Despite these pressures, New Cross Hospital has been outrageously underfunded – in 2019, it was asked to slash £24.5 million from its budget.
 One way they met these demands was by replacing registered nurses with unqualified ‘nursing associates’.
 The British Medical Journal claimed this would – on an average ward of 25 patients – increase the mortality rate by 21%.

-You will understand my frustration when people accuse us of making Mutual Aid ‘political’: Mutual Aid is haunted by politics.
-Its ghosts are ten years of brutal Tory Cuts, and the Blairite and Thatcherite governments that gutted our industries - the boom of big finance they ushered in brought Wolverhampton nothing.
+So, you will understand my frustration when people accuse us of making mutual aid ‘political’: mutual aid is haunted by politics.
+Its ghosts are ten years of brutal Tory cuts, and the Blairite and Thatcherite governments that gutted our industries – the boom of big finance they ushered in brought Wolverhampton nothing.

-Many of us are motivated by the fear of a horrific loss of life in the pandemic.100,000 people many die because of Coronavirus.
+Many of us are motivated by the fear of a horrific loss of life in the pandemic.
+100,000 people may die because of coronavirus.
 120,000 have already died avoidable deaths because of austerity over the past decade.

-Mutual aid groups must remember the ground on which they tread is the graveyard of organisations run by dedicated people to help their communities, that the government decided weren’t necessary.
+Mutual aid groups must remember the ground on which they tread is the graveyard of organisations run by dedicated people to help their communities; organisations that the government decided weren’t necessary.